-With paper as her primary medium and a minimal vocabulary rich in associations, Zarina Hashmi creates abstract work that resonates with her life experiences of exile and dispossession and the concept of home – whether that is personal, geographical, national, spiritual or familial.
-Her contemplative, poetic oeuvre includes woodcuts, etchings, drawings, rubbings and casts made from paper pulp.
+With paper as her primary medium and a minimal vocabulary rich in associations, Zarina Hashmi creates abstract works that resonate with her life experiences of exile and dispossession and the concept of home – whether that is personal, geographical, national, spiritual, or familial.
+Her contemplative, poetic oeuvre includes woodcuts, etchings, drawings, and casts made from paper pulp.
 Her handcrafted and calligraphic lines constitute a unifying element in her compositions.
 Language is pivotal for the artist.
-Letters from Home’ comprises prints based on letters from her sister Rani, who lives in Pakistan.
+Letters from Home (2004) showcases a series of prints based on letters from her sister Rani, who lives in Pakistan.
 In a Tate video interview, Zarina recounts how receiving those letters helped her to preserve a sense of identity.
 Handwritten Urdu is overlaid with maps and blueprints of distant homes and places, bearing the shadows of significant moments and impressions of places relevant to her family’s life.

-Transcending boundaries is at the heart of Nalini Malani’s practice, which draws from literature, mythology, history and personal life to create art with relevance across cultures.
-Working with diverse media, including drawing, painting, projected animation, shadow play, video and film, she juxtaposes traditional and modern elements to address pressing issues pertaining to contemporary society.
-Her family was affected by the 1947 Partition, a theme that is dear to Malani, as seen in ‘Remembering Toba Tek Singh’ – a video inspired by Sadat Hasan Manto’s short story of the same title.
+The concept of the transcended boundary is at the heart of Nalini Malani’s practice, which draws from literature, mythology, history, and personal life to create art with relevance across cultures.
+From drawings to paintings, projected animation, shadow play, video, and film, the artist juxtaposes tradition with modernist elements to address pressing issues pertaining to contemporary society.
+Her family was affected by the 1947 Partition – a theme that is dear to Malani, as seen in Remembering Toba Tek Singh (1998), a video inspired by Sadat Hasan Manto’s short story of the same title.
 Malani uses the symbolism of Bishen Singh’s death – a mental patient who, refusing to move to India during Partition, dies in no-man’s-land between the two borders.
 Malani, then, is exploring the effects of Partition on people’s lives and she extends this exploration to the effect of the nuclear testing in Pokhran, Rajasthan.
 Malani’s interest in Cassandra lies in her belief that each of us has insights and instincts.
-Her exhibition Cassandra’s Gift at Vadehra Art Gallery, focused on the possibility that humankind foresees the events of the future and really ‘listens’ to what is happening around them.
+Her 2014 exhibition titled Cassandra’s Gift at Vadehra Art Gallery focused on the possibility that humankind foresees the events of the future and really ‘listens’ to what is happening around them.

-A love of substance, fabric and texture, coupled with experience of living in communities of mixed cultural/racial locations, provide the basis for Rina Banerjee’s poetic multimedia works.
+A love of substance, fabric, and texture, coupled with experience of living in communities of mixed cultural/racial locations provide the basis for Rina Banerjee’s poetic multimedia works.
 She defines her oeuvre as an exploration of ‘specific colonial moments that reinvent place and identity as complex diasporic experiences intertwined and sometimes surreal.’
 Banerjee creates colourful assemblages of textiles, fashion items, colonial objects, furnishings, taxidermy and organic materials, sourced from New York junk shops and reconfigured into objects imbued with new meaning.
 Unusual materials include taxidermied alligators, wooden cots, fish bones, ostrich eggs, feathers and antique furnishings.
 While the hybridity of her works is a reflection of her cosmopolitan background, the visual language she creates is rooted in mythology and fairy tales.
-‘Take me, Take me . . . to the Palace of Love’ (2003) is an installation that was shown at Paris’ Musée Guimet in 2011, among its historical artefacts.
-Articulating a discourse about her origins and the western-Orientalist view of the East, it comprised a pink plastic pavilion made in the shape of the Taj Mahal – evoking a view of India through rose-tinted glasses, characteristic of the colonial British presence in India – with a central assemblage of ‘exotic’ materials.
+Take me, Take me . . . to the Palace of Love (2003) is an installation that was shown at the Musée Guimet in Paris in 2011.
+Articulating a discourse about her origins and the western-Orientalist view of the East, it comprised a pink plastic pavilion made in the shape of the Taj Mahal to evoke a view of India through rose-tinted glasses, characteristic of the colonial British presence in India – with a central assemblage of ‘exotic’ materials.

-Creating curious narratives of everyday life through the photographic medium, Dayanita Singh defines herself as ‘a bookmaker working with photography’, giving visual expression to a landscape that juxtaposes the artist’s imagination with the real world.
-Her black and white photographs are presented in installations entitled ‘Museum’ as well as in her favourite medium – the book.
+Creating curious narratives of everyday life through the photographic medium, Dayanita Singh gives visual expression to a landscape that juxtaposes the artist’s imagination with the real world.
+Her black and white photographs are presented in an installation titled Museum, as well as in her favourite medium: the book.
 Paper holds a particular significance for Singh.
 The artist portrays everyone, from the upper class to the fringes of society, giving a wide-angle view of contemporary India.
-Mona Ahmed is a recurrent figure in her work, ever since her first encounter with her in 1989 on a commission for the London Times – a eunuch living in a cemetery in Old Delhi, a double outcast rejected by her family and by the eunuch community.
-Singh’s portrayal of Mona is an exploration of those with fragmented identities and a lack of a sense of belonging, which is the subject of the book, ‘Myself Mona Ahmed’.
-Singh’s ‘House of Love’ blurs the line between photographic book and literary fiction, with images accompanied by poetry and prose that narrate nine short stories.
+Mona Ahmed is a recurrent figure in her work; ever since their first encounter in 1989 on a commission for the London Times – a eunuch living in a cemetery in Old Delhi, a double outcast rejected by her family and by the eunuch community.
+Singh’s portrayal of Mona is an exploration of those with fragmented identities and a lack of a sense of belonging, which is the subject of the book Myself Mona Ahmed.
+Singh’s House of Love blurs the line between photography book and literary fiction, with images accompanied by poetry and prose that narrate nine short stories.
 The portable ‘museums’, such as the File Museum (2013) or the Museum of Chance (2014), are large wooden structures that can be arranged in different configurations, holding between 70 to 140 photographs.
-This ‘photo-architecture’, as Singh calls it, allows her to endlessly display, edit and archive images, as well as offer an intimate space for the viewer to engage with her work as an interconnected body rather than single images.
+This ‘photo-architecture’, as Singh calls it, allows her to endlessly display, edit and archive images.

 Reena Saini Kallat

-Working with painting, photography, video, sculpture and installation, Reena Saini Kallat often incorporates more than one medium into a single artwork.
-Kallat’s oeuvre engages with the never-ending cycles of nature and the fragility of the human condition, reflecting the constant shifts between birth, death and rebirth, building and collapsing, defeat and resurgence.
+Reena Saini Kallat often incorporates more than one medium into a single artwork.
+Kallat’s oeuvre engages with the never-ending cycles of nature and the fragility of the human condition, reflecting the constant shifts between birth, death, and rebirth; building and collapsing, defeat and resurgence.
 She frequently works with officially recorded or registered names – of people, objects or monuments that have been lost or have disappeared without a trace.
 A recurrent motif in her practice is the rubber stamp, a symbol of control and of the bureaucratic apparatus – a ‘faceless state’ which obscures and confirms identities.
 Kallat has been using rubber stamps since 2003, investing her works with irony.
 In Falling Fables, she used stamps with the addresses of missing monuments protected under the Archeological Survey of India, creating forms of architectural ruins, bringing attention to the state of collapse and fracture from collective memory happening in India and around the world today.
-In 2013, she created ‘Untitled (Cobweb/Crossings)’, a cobweb on the façade of the Bhau Daji Lad Museum in Mumbai.
+In 2013, she created Untitled (Cobweb/Crossings), a cobweb on the façade of the Bhau Daji Lad Museum in Mumbai.
 Her creation comprised one ton of rubber stamps bearing the former names of streets surrounding the museum and highlighting lost histories.
 Kallat has previously used the motif of the web to engage with issues of migration and those who control it.
 In ‘Untitled (Map/Drawing)’, an intricate map of the world made with electrical wires and fittings traces the often hidden migratory paths of labourers.

-Incorporating sculpture, installation and photography that evoke urban and rural India, Sheela Gowda creates work using everyday materials, including found and recycled objects and materials, cow dung, red kumkum (turmeric), incense, human hair, gold-leaf, ceremonial dyes and domestic materials such as coconut fibre, needles, threads and cord.
-Gowda’s practice heavily relies on its process, which blurs the boundaries between craft and art and questions the role of female subjectivity in the context of religion, nationalism and violence that constitutes contemporary India.
-In ‘And Tell Him of My Pain’, over 100 metres of coiled thread dyed with red kumkum was suspended and draped across the space to form a three-dimensional drawing.
-The work referenced spice culture and the textile industry – traditionally parts of a woman’s experience – to highlight the pain of female domestic life in a patriarchal society.
+Incorporating sculpture, installation art, and photography showcasing urban and rural India, Sheela Gowda creates works using everyday materials, including found and recycled objects and materials like cow dung, red kumkum (turmeric), incense, human hair, gold-leaf, ceremonial dyes, and domestic materials such as coconut fibers, needles, threads, and cord.
+Gowda’s practice heavily relies on its process, which blurs the boundaries between art and craft, and questions the role of female subjectivity in the context of religion, nationalism and violence that constitutes contemporary India.
+And Tell Him of My Pain (2001) employed over 100 meters of coiled thread dyed with red kumkum, suspended and draped across the space to form a three-dimensional drawing.
+The work referenced India’s spice culture and the textile industry – traditionally parts of a woman’s lived experience – to highlight the pain of female domestic life in a patriarchal society.